-On May 9th and 10th, Colorado’s Front Range saw hail up to 3″ in diameter.
+On June 22nd, Colorado’s Front Range saw baseball sized hail, tornadoes, and heavy rain.
 Hail over the size of a quarter is considered severe and is very likely to damage property including roofs.
 If you were in the path of the storm, it is highly recommended that a professional inspects your roof for damage.
 The following areas were hit the hardest:

 - The Pinery

 - Dove Valley

 The Colorado Front Range is usually called the Hail Capitol because the Colorado Springs to Denver metro area gets more severe hail events than anywhere else in the county.
 On average, this area gets pummeled by an average of 13 hail storms per year.

 Although Colorado can get any type of hail at any time during the spring and summer, severe thunderstorm warnings often produce the larger, more damaging hail between April 15 and June 20.